spastorino/why-rust/content/index.md

 ---

-# About Me
+# About me

-- Computer Science at fing
+- Computer Science at Fing
 - WyeWorks co-founder
 - Ruby on Rails core alumni
 - Started with Rust in 2017